San Antonio Spurs: 2023–present: The Victor Wembanyama era

-2023–2024: Wemby's arrival and historic rookie year
+2023–2025: Continued rebuild

 On May 16, 2023, the Spurs won the draft lottery, allowing them to receive the first pick in the 2023 NBA draft.
 This marked their third time selecting first overall, having previously chosen David Robinson in 1987 and Tim Duncan in 1997.
 The Spurs used their number one pick to select Victor Wembanyama, who had long been expected to be drafted first overall.
-The team ended up at the 14th spot in the western conference and Wembanyama was unanimously elected Rookie of the Year.
-Wembanyama also came second in Defensive Player of the Year voting as well as setting many more rookie records.
+Wembanyama was unanimously elected Rookie of the Year and came second in Defensive Player of the Year voting, as well as setting many more rookie records.
+Despite Wembanyama's best efforts, the team failed to improve upon their previous regular season record, ending with another 22–60 record, and were eliminated from playoff contention following a loss to the Sacramento Kings on March 7.

-2024–2025

 During the following off-season, the Spurs signed veterans Chris Paul and Harrison Barnes.
 They also drafted Stephon Castle and Rob Dillingham, although Dillingham was later traded away to the Minnesota Timberwolves.
 Near the start of the season, Gregg Popovich was announced indefinitely out for the season due to health issues and was replaced by Mitch Johnson.
 A few days before the trade deadline, the Spurs acquired All-Star point guard De'Aaron Fox as part of a three-team deal with the Chicago Bulls and the Sacramento Kings.
 After 46 games, Wembanyama was announced to miss the rest of the season due to blood clots.
 Following the season, Castle was named Rookie of the Year.
 On May 2, 2025, Popovich announced that he would step down as the head coach but remain president of basketball operations.
 Mitch Johnson was named the team's permanent head coach.